Warner Beach: History

 Fred Mohnhaupt and Gus Brown are the forefounders of Warner Beach.
 Gus Brown was born in Durban and lived on the Berea.

 Very close friends, Gus and Fred both worked in the wool trade in Durban; Fred who was his superior and a wealthy businessman, making his money in the wool trade in South Africa.
 Both loved the entertainment world, and had many friends in Durban and afar, together travelling abroad on many occasions.

 With a vision, in 1914, Gus and Fred moved to Warner Beach, where Fred purchased 82 acres of vacant land; the outlined area was roughly Kingsway (Warner Beach School) to St Winifreds near Almond Rd from north to south and Coastline to Dimple Lea Rd vicinity from east to west.

 Fred had the financial investment and Gus the vision and ideas, so together they developed Warner Beach.
 An infrastructure on their land was developed, with basic gravel tracks, buildings, etc. Gus Brown Road and other roads were built as they are today.
 They took on a local man, Ray Edkins, to farm their land so as to supply meat and vegetables to the hotel and area.

 Gus Brown Road leads to a hotel, which they had built, the Strelitzia Hotel, which attracted visitors, and many of their friends travelled out from Durban to stay at Warner Beach.
 The hotel hosted many dances and a variety of entertainments.
 During and after the war, soldiers and airman visited Warner Beach and stayed at the hotel.
 Demand grew, so Fred built another hotel on his land, the Strand Hotel.
 Warner Beach became a popular destination for holiday seekers, attracting visitors from the Transvaal and further afield.
 Guests enjoyed participating in the many social activities set up by Fred and Gus at their hotels.

+Geography

+Forming part of the coastal town of Kingsburgh, Warner Beach is situated between the adjacent coastal areas of Winklespruit to the south and Doonside to the north.

+Temperatures are mild and pleasant throughout the year, due to the temperature-stabilizing effect of the warm ocean current that flows in the coastal waters.
+A pleasant sea breeze can often be experienced with a cool temperature and a pleasant sea aroma.
+The vegetation is normally green throughout the year.

+Culture and contemporary lifestyle

+Warner Beach is a coastal village with a residential area and tourist, educational, and shopping facilities.
+Warner Beach still retains much of its quaint seaside character with little to no development and its main street, Kingsway which has no traffic lights whatsoever, is lined with the occasional book shop, hairdresser, petrol stations, bottle shops, real estate agents, hardware store and boutique stores amongst others.
+Furthermore it is unique in that for some part of Kingsway's length in Warner Beach, it is separated from the beach only by the railway line which runs parallel to the road.